ThomasLee94/southpark-api/docs/README.md

 **baseURL:** https://southpark-api.herokuapp.com/api/auth

-Only authenticated will be able to make RESTfull POST, UPDATE & DELETE API calls.
 JWT's were used for authentication.

 | Verb          | Route                                   | Description                            |
 | ------------- |:---------------------------------------:| --------------------------------:      |